1/9

 The mirror neurone system

-Mirror neurones are unique because they fire both in response to personal action and in response to the action on the part of others.
+consists of special brain cells called mirror neurones distributed in several areas of the brain. mirror neurones are unique cuz they fire both in response to personal action and in response to the action on the part of others.

-It seems likely that mirror neurones are involved in the social cognition process of empathy, understanding intention, perspective taking and theory of mind.
+may be involved in social cognition allowing us to interpret intention and emotion in others.
+It seems likely that mirror neurones are involved in the social cognition process of empathy, understanding intention, perspective taking and ToM.

 Mirror neurones are nerves in the brain that activate both when specific actions are performed and observed being performed by others.

-The discovery of mirror neurones
+the discovery of mirror neurones

 Rizzolatti et al. (2002) were studying electrical activity in a monkey's motor cortex (the part of the brain controlling movement) when one of the researchers reached for his lunch in view of the monkey.
-This monkey's motor cortex became activated in exactly the same way as it did when the animal itself reached for food.
-Further investigation revealed that it was in fact the same brain cells that fired when the monkey reached itself or watched someone else reach.
-The researchers called these cells mirror neurons because the neurons mirror motor activity in another individual.

 AO3 - strength of mirror neurones: research support for the role of mirror neurones

-Mouras (2008) -> when males heterosexual men watched either heterosexual pornography, a fishing documentary or Mr Bean.
+Mouras (2008) → when heterosexual men watched either heterosexual pornography, a fishing documentary or Mr Bean.
 Brain activity was measuring with an fMRI and arousal by a sensitive penis ring.
 Activity in the pars opercularis (rich in mirror neurones) was seen immediately before sexual arousal.
 This suggests that mirror neurones produced perspective taking, making the pornography arousing.

 This study suggests the importance of mirror neurones in social cognition showing that regions of the brain believed to be rich in mirror neurones activate when empathy or perspective taking takes place.